 |Balloons deadliest plastic for seabirds

-Scientists have made an alarming discovery about what kinds of pollution are most harmful to seabirds.
-A study led by Australia's Institute for Marine and Antarctic Studies discovered that balloons were the deadliest kind of plastic for seabirds.
-The research team said balloons were 32 times more likely to kill seabirds than hard plastics.
-They found that while balloons and other soft plastics accounted for only 5 per cent of plastics ingested, they were responsible for more than 40 per cent of deaths among seabirds.
-Lead researcher Lauren Roman said: "Hard plastic fragments may pass quickly through the gut, but soft plastics are more likely to become compacted and cause fatal obstructions."
+Scientists made an alarming discovery about what plastic is most harmful to seabirds.
+Australia's Institute for Marine and Antarctic Studies discovered that balloons were deadliest.
+The research team said balloons were 32 times likelier to kill seabirds than hard plastics.
+They said that while balloons and soft plastics accounted for 5 per cent of plastics ingested, they were responsible for more than 40 per cent of seabird deaths.
+A researcher said: "Hard plastic fragments may pass quickly through the gut, but soft plastics are more likely to become compacted and cause fatal obstructions."

-The study examined 1,733 dead seabirds and found that more than a quarter of the deaths were attributed to eating plastic.
-Ms Roman explained that plastic is becoming an increasing threat to seabirds.
-She said: "Marine debris ingestion is now a globally recognized threat.…We suggest that reducing the presence of balloons and balloon fragments in the ocean would directly reduce seabird mortalities."
-LiveScience.com said: "With an estimated 280,000 tons of floating marine debris worldwide, about half of all seabird species are thought to ingest plastic on a daily basis.
-Birds are especially likely to swallow dangerous balloons because they closely resemble squid, according to the study."
+The study examined 1,733 dead seabirds.
+Researchers found that over a quarter of the deaths were because of plastic, which is becoming an increasing threat to seabirds.
+A researcher said: "Marine debris ingestion is now a globally recognized threat.…We suggest that reducing the presence of balloons and balloon fragments in the ocean would directly reduce seabird mortalities."
+There is 280,000 tons of marine debris worldwide.
+The researcher said about half of seabirds eat plastic daily.
+Seabirds will swallow balloons because they think they look like squid.